Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 Growth strategy • Content ops • SEO • Thumbnail design • Shorts production • Community management

 SIDO's research needed a public face.
-I built that through Parth's YouTube channel — taking it from zero and owning every layer: growth strategy, content calendar, SEO, thumbnail design, scripting support, Shorts production, and community management.
-Three months later: 1,000 subscribers and 287,000 views — and a credible platform that gave SIDO's research and consulting real visibility in the esports space.
+Parth's YouTube channel was built from zero — every layer owned end-to-end: growth strategy, content calendar, SEO, thumbnail design, scripting support, Shorts production, and community management.
+The result: 1,000+ subscribers and 287K+ views — a credible platform that gave SIDO's research and consulting real visibility in the esports space.

-Ran the full operation end-to-end: content calendar, custom thumbnails for every upload, metadata & SEO optimization, Shorts editing and publishing, community tab posts, and cross-platform coordination with Twitter/X. Every video that went up — I touched it.
+The full operation ran end-to-end: content calendar, custom thumbnails for every upload, metadata & SEO optimization, Shorts editing and publishing, community tab posts, and cross-platform coordination with Twitter/X. Nothing went live without being touched.

 Hover to zoom